 This support proves enough, should new proofs be still necessary, that the Iraqi Army had completely failed in its campaign in Kurdistan.
 But facing the determination of the Kurdistan Revolutionary Army, the Syrian troops had even less success.
-The free Lebanese press used to report that from time to time, Syrian military lorries and trains arrived in Aleppo from Kurdistan, filled with Syrian officers and soldiers killed or wounded in their useless war against the Kurdish people .
+The free Lebanese press used to report that from time to time, Sy-

+36 and 37 See Le Monde of 22 and 29 Octobet 1963. rian military lorries and trains arrived in Aleppo from Kurdistan, filled with Syrian officers and soldiers killed or wounded in their useless war against the Kurdish people38.

 We also know that large sectors of the Syrian and Arab public opinion were against the Syrian intervention in Kurdistan.
-In a commentary of the Lebanese newspaper Al Nida, a question was put "whether the Syrian Army of Al-Yarmouk was an Army for aggression or liberation, 39".
+In a commentary of the Lebanese newspaper Al Nida, a question was put "whether the Syrian Army of Al-Yarmouk was an Army for aggression or liberation.39"

-The Syrian expeditionary division was later withdrawn from Iraqi Kurdistan, without any victory, after having suffered hundreds of casualties and lost important quantities of arms and tens of men who remained prisoners of the Kurdistan Revolutionar Army.
+The Syrian expeditionary division was later withdrawn from Iraqi Kurdistan, without any victory, after having suffered hundreds of casualties and lost important quantities of arms and tens of men who remained prisoners of the Kurdistan Revolutionar Army40.

 But at a pompous military parade held in Damascus, on January 10, 1964 and officially described as "the most glorious day ever lived by the Arab Syrian people", General Amin Al-Hafiz of Syria and his government received as victorious heroes the returning expeditionary Army.
 General Al-Shaer and his officers were publicly and abundantly decorated.
-In his reply to Al-Hafiz, Al-Shaer affirmed that his troops "had cleaned large areas of this eternal part of the Arab Fatherland"
+In his reply to Al-Hafiz, Al-Shaer affirmed that his troops "had cleaned large areas of this eternal part of the Arab Fatherland which is Northern Iraq, from the separatist Barzani bands", and that "the Kurds in the Arab Fatherland enjoy all rights of citizenship but could have no special rights"41.